 Visualize and analyze your current processes based on real-time information.
 View automation rates.

-Automate the most profitable processes and keep monitoring and analyzing continuously.
+Automate the most profitable processes and keep monitoring the conformance continuously.

 Utilize machine learning that makes predictions about process steps that are going to be late.